The purpose of this experiment is to observe the effects of conditioning ripe puer to a range of humidity levels in the short term.

 One week later, I confirmed that the first bag generated a relative humidity of 50%.
 The second bag read 70% RH.
 Upon comparing the samples in a taste test, I was unable to find a clear undeniable difference.
 However, this wasn’t enough to conclude that the moisture content of ripe puer has no effect on its taste, so I decided to dry out the first sample even further.

 I placed the silica desiccant packets in the first bag again, and dried out the tea all the way down to 25% RH.
 Again, I waited a week and verified the humidity reading before tasting.
 This time, I noticed that the drier (25% RH) sample was crackly and brittle while dry, but once again, in comparison to the 70% RH sample, I once again found no significant difference in taste.

-It is fairly clear based on this experience as well as previous ones, that ripe puer is not very sensitive to drops in humidity in the short term, unlike sheng puer.
-This implies nothing about optimal conditions for longer term storage, which I estimate to be much more aggressive, with high temperatures and high humidity.
+Based on this experience as well as previous ones, it seems that ripe puer is not very sensitive to drops in humidity in the very short term, unlike raw puer.
+No implications are being made about optimal conditions for longer term storage.

 Very interesting experiment and conclusion.
 You could try to keep both samples at this humidity for a year or 2 to see if it has any effect on the aging of shou.